-As of December 31, 2021, our aggregate principal amount of our first lien term loans and subordinated position in American Achievement Corporation ("AAC") was \$29.1 million and \$5.2 million, respectively, of which \$12.6 million and \$5.2 million, respectively, are on non-accrual status and the investments had a rating of 4.
-As of December 31, 2021, our positions in AAC on non-accrual status had an aggregate cost basis of \$12.6 million, an aggregate fair value of \$7.0 million and total unearmed interest income of \$0.6 million for the year then ended.
+As of December 31, 2022, our aggregate principal amount of our subordinated position and first lien term loans in American Achievement Corporation ("AAC") was \$5.2 million and \$30.4 million, respectively.
+During the first quarter of 2021, we placed an aggregate principal amount of \$1.2 million of our subordinated position on non-accrual status.
+During the third quarter of 2021, we placed an aggregate principal amount of \$1.2 million of our subordinated position on non-accrual status.
+During the third quarter of 2021, we placed an aggregate principal amount of \$1.3.1 million of our first lien term loans on non-accrual status.
+As of December 31, 2022, our positions in AAC on non-accrual status had an aggregate cost basis of \$1.3.0 million, an aggregate fair value of \$8.2 million and total uneamed interest income of \$1.5 million for the year then ended.
+As of December 31, 2022, AAC has an Orange Risk Rating.

-During the third quarter of 2021, we placed our second lien position in Sierra Hamilton Holdings Corporation ("Sierra") on non-accrual status and the investment had a rating of 4.
-As of December 31, 2021, our second lien position in Sierra had an aggregate cost basis of \$0.0 million, an aggregate fair value of \$0.0 million and total unearmed interest income of \$0.0 million for the year then ended.
+During the third quarter of 2021, we placed our second lien position in Sierra Hamilton Holdings Corporation ("Sierra") on non-accrual status.
+As of December 31, 2022, our second lien position in Sierra had an aggregate cost basis of \$0.0 million, an aggregate fair value of \$0.0 million and total unearned interest income of \$0.0 million for the year then ended.
+As of December 31, 2022, Sierra has a Red Risk Rating.

-During the first quarter of 2020, we placed our investment in our junior preferred shares of UniTek Global Services, Inc. ("UniTek") on non-accrual status and the investment had a rating of 4.
-As of December 31, 2021, our junior preferred shares of UniTek had an aggregate cost basis of \$34.4 million, an aggregate fair value of \$0 and total unearned dividend income of \$5.9 million for the year then ended.
-During the third quarter of 2021, we placed an aggregate principal amount of \$19.8 million of our investment in our senior preferred shares of UniTek on non-accrual status and the investment had a rating of 4.
-As of December 31, 2021, our senior preferred shares of UniTek had an aggregate cost basis of \$19.8 million, an aggregate fair value of approximately \$0.4 million and total unearned dividend income of approximately \$3.0 million for the year then ended.
+During the first quarter of 2020, we placed our investment in our junior preferred shares of UniTek Global Services, Inc. ("UniTek") on non-accrual status.
+As of December 31, 2022, our junior preferred shares of UniTek had an aggregate cost basis of \$34.4 million, an aggregate fair value of \$0.0 million and total uncarned dividend income of \$6.7 million for the year then ended.
+During the third quarter of 2021, we placed an aggregate principal amount of \$19.8 million of our investment in our senior preferred shares of UniTek had an aggregate cost basis of \$19.8 million, an aggregate fair value of 30.0 million and total uncarned dividend income of \$6.7 million for the year then ended.
+During the third quarter of 2021, we placed an aggregate principal amount of \$19.8 million of our investment in our senior preferred shares of UniTek had an aggregate cost basis of \$19.8 million, an aggregate fair value of approximately \$6.5 million and total uncarned dividend income of approximately \$4.7 million for the year then ended.
+As of December 31, 2022, UniTek has a Green Risk Rating.

 During the first quarter of 2018, we placed our first lien positions in Education Management II LLC on non-accrual status as the portfolio company announced its intention to wind down and liquidate the business.
-Our first lien positions and our preferred and common shares in Education Management Corporation ("EDMC") have an investment rating of 4.
-As of December 31, 2021, our investment in EDMC, with an Investment Rating of 4 had an aggregate cost basis of \$1.4 million, an aggregate fair value of \$0 and total unearmed interest income of \$0.0 for the year then ended.
+As of December 31, 2022, Education Management Corporation had an aggregate cost basis of \$1.0 million, an aggregate fair value of \$0.0 million and total uncarned interest income of \$0.0 million for the year then ended.
+As of December 31, 2022, Education Management Corporation has an Orange Risk Rating.